-- Access to a particular TCP/IP stack is controlled when an application opens a socket by read access to a profile in the form "EZB.STACKACCESS.system-name.stack-name" where system-name is the name of the TOE image and stack-name is the job name of the particular stack (AC.2.53). - Access to a particular IP address is controlled when an application explicitly binds a socket to a local address and when an application sends data to or receives data from a peer address.
+Access to a particular TCP/IP stack is controlled when an application opens a socket by read access to a profile in the form "EZB.STACKACCESS.system-name.stack-name" where systemname is the name of the TOE image and stack-name is the job name of the particular stack {AC.2::AC.2.53}.

+Access to a particular IP address is controlled when an application explicitly binds a socket to a local address and when an application sends data to or receives data from a peer address.
 IP addresses are configured into named security zones within the stack using NETACCESS profile statements.
-Access to a particular security zone is controlled by read access to a profile in the form "EZB.NETACCESS.systemname.stack-name.SAF-resname" where system-name is the name of the TOE image, stack-name is the job name of the particular stack and SAF-resname is the name configured on the NetAccess statement (AC.2.54).
+Access to a particular security zone is controlled by read access to a profile in the form "EZB.NETACCESS.system-name.stack-name.SAF-resname" where system-name is the name of the TOE image, stack-name is the job name of the particular stack and SAF-resname is the name configured on the NetAccess statement {AC.2::AC.2.54}.

 TCP/IP makes point of access information available on sockets for use when processing user login requests.
 This information may be requested by applications.
-The UNIX Systems Services subsystem will request this information on behalf of an application when it invokes the poe() service.
-The information provided by TCP/IP includes (AC.2.56):
+The UNIX Systems Services subsystem will request this information on behalf of an application when it invokes the \\poe() service.
+The information provided by TCP/IP includes {AC.2::AC.2.56}:

 - The fully-qualified SERVAUTH resource name of the NETACCESS security zone containing the peer IP address, if it is in a security zone. - The TERMINAL resource name of the peer IP address, if it is an IPv4 address. - The security label to use if the RACF option MLACTIVE is set and the peer security zone has a SYSMULTI security label. - Access to a particular port is controlled when an application explicitly binds a socket to a local port.
 Applications binding to low ports (below 1024) must be a UNIX superuser or APF-authorized.
 Port usage may also be controlled by configuring the Port statement in the TCP/IP profile.
-Control may be by user ID, job name, or read access to a profile in the form "EZB.PORTACCESS.system-name.stack-name.SAF resname", where system-name is the name of the TOE image, stack-name is the job name of the particular stack, and SAF-resname is the name configured on the Port or Portrange statement (AC.2.55).
+Control may be by user ID, job name, or read access to a profile in the form "EZB.PORTACCESS.system-name.stack-name.SAF-resname", where system-name is the name of the TOE image, stack-name is the job name of the particular stack, and SAF-resname is the name configured on the Port or Portrange statement {AC.2::AC.2.55}.
+The port access functions will work for both reserved and (if configured via PORT UNRSV) for unreserved ports {AC.2::AC.2-R10-CS-PORT-1}.

-TCP/IP performs additional access control when the RACF option MLACTIVE is set (in LSPP mode).
+TCP/IP performs additional access control when the RACF option MLACTIVE is set (in Labeled Security Mode).
 All profiles in the SERVAUTH class must have security labels defined.
 Sockets are always considered to be read/write objects so all MAC checks on SERVAUTH profiles require equivalent security labels.